-Beaches: White sand, gold sand, pink sand, black sand, green sand…it can all be found on Maui.
+White sand, gold sand, pink sand, black sand, green sand…it can all be found on Maui.
 Pack a cooler, swimsuit and towels in the back of your car and go discover your own perfect beach.
-From the surfing beaches on the north shore to the white sandy beaches on the west shore, there are so many wonderful beaches on Maui.
-All beaches in Hawaii are public, so go find your favorite one!
+From the surfing beaches on the north shore to the white sandy beaches on the west shore there are lots and lots of wonderful beaches on Maui.
+All beaches in Hawaii are public so go find your favorite one!

 - The main airport is Kahalui (OGG) on the north side of the island.
 Non-stop flights are usually available from San Francisco, Los Angeles, Seattle, and Las Vegas.
 Many other airlines offer connecting flights through Honolulu.

 - You will definitely want a rental car.
 There are a few limo companies, cab service, and a shuttle service available, but they are few and far between, and outside of hiring a private car and driver, public transportation is virtually non-existent.
 Especially when staying in a private home, a rental car is a must-have for excursions, grocery shopping, etc. And how else are you going to visit that hidden waterfall or out-of-the-way beach?